People's Alliance (Spain): 1980s

 In the early 1980s, Fraga succeeded in rallying the various components of the right around his leadership.
 He was aided in his efforts to revive the AP by the increasing disintegration of the UCD.
 In the general elections held in October 1982, the AP gained votes both from previous UCD supporters and from the far right, and it became the major opposition party, securing 25.4 percent of the popular vote.

 Whereas the AP's parliamentary representation had dropped to 9 seats in 1979, the party allied itself with the small right-wing People's Democratic Party (PDP) to form a new coalition, called People's Coalition (CP) which won 106 seats in 1982.
 The increased strength of the AP was further evidenced in the municipal and regional elections held in May 1983, when the party drew 26 percent of the vote.
 A significant portion of the electorate appeared to support the AP's emphasis on law and order as well as its pro-business policies.

 Subsequent political developments belied the party's aspirations to continue increasing its base of support.
 Prior to the June 1986 elections, the AP once again joined forces with the PDP, and along with the Liberal Party (PL), formed the CP, in another attempt to expand its constituency to include the center of the political spectrum.
 The coalition called for stronger measures against ETA's violence, for more privatization, and for a reduction in spending and in taxes.
 The CP failed to increase its share of the vote in the 1986 elections, however, and it soon began to disintegrate.

 When regional elections in late 1986 resulted in further losses for the coalition, Fraga resigned as AP president, although he retained his parliamentary seat.
 At the party congress in February 1987, Hernández Mancha was chosen to head the AP, declaring that under his leadership the AP would become a "modern right-wing European party".
-But Hernandez lacked political experience at the national level, and the party continued to decline.
-When support for the AP plummeted in the municipal and regional elections held in June 1987, speculation abounded that it would be overtaken as major opposition party by Suarez's Democratic and Social Centre (CDS).
+Hernandez lacked political experience at the national level, and the party continued to decline.
+When support for the AP plummeted in the municipal and regional elections held in June 1987, speculation abounded that it would be overtaken as the major opposition party by Suarez's Democratic and Social Centre (CDS).